IAmSeraph/Simple-OBS-Clock/readme.md

 Use `bodyStyle` to customize the body of the webpage
 Use `format` to control the output format ([reference](https://momentjs.com/docs/#/displaying/format/))
 Use `locale` to control the language format ([reference](https://www.science.co.il/language/Locale-codes.php))

+The default format is `LTS ll` which shows the timestamp followed by a short date.